 Scotts and Monsanto have stated that they have no intention to and will not commercialize or further propagate ASR368 creeping bentgrass and they have stated that they will not grant a license to or otherwise allow other entities to obtain, use, or propagate such plants (Scotts and Monsanto, 2015a; USDA-APHIS, 2015b).
 However, conventional seed production and use of conventional creeping bentgrass on golf courses is likely to continue as currently practiced.
-A determination of nonregulated status for ASR368 creeping bentgrass would not be expected to affect the total acreage and range of creeping bentgrass.
+A determination of nonregulated status for ASR368 creeping bentgrass would not be expected to affect the total acreage and range of creeping bentgrass nor the cultivation and management practices used for conventional creeping bentgrass.
 Consequently, any impact to plant communities as a result of creeping bentgrass production and management practices under the Preferred Alternative is the same as the No Action Alternative.